 US Safe Harbor Program

-The European Union’s Directive on Data Protection prohibits the transfer of personal data to US companies which do not meet the Commission’s standards for privacy protection.
+The European Union’s Directive on Data Protection prohibits the transfer of personal data to US companies that do not meet the Commission’s standards for privacy protection.

 USA Patriot Act